Heart Rhythm Services

 As with a heart attack, the treatment for SCA needs to happen as soon as possible.
 At Summa, our team understands the importance of time.
 We manage resources and services effectively so you can receive treatment quickly and efficiently.
 Whether you’re in a rural or urban setting shouldn’t make a difference in healthcare – it’s more about the commitment of the people who deliver it.

-We have 6 hospitals near you to provide emergency services:
+We have facilities near you to provide emergency services:

 After Sudden Cardiac Arrest, an implanted device is often required.
 We have a team of specialists to provide the care you need.

 Summa Cardiovascular Institute offers a Device Clinic that monitors all patients who have an implantable device.
-SCI Device Clinics are available at four convenient locations across the region, including Summa Akron City, Summa Barberton and Summa Western Reserve Hospitals and Robinson Memorial Hospital, an affiliate of Summa Health System.
+SCI Device Clinics are available at convenient locations across the region, including Summa Akron City, Summa Barberton and Western Reserve Hospitals.
 Your cardiologist can learn valuable information about how your heart and the device are working – and can make adjustments if necessary.